NEWS

 Former teachers reveal what made them quit and it explains why there are teacher shortages

-Without decent pay and strong professional support networks, those who choose the profession of teaching are finding it harder to stay.
+Without decent pay and strong support networks, teachers are finding it harder to stay.

 Former teachers reveal what made them quit and it explains why there are teacher shortages